perturbo-code/perturbopy/docs/source/testsuite.rst

 2. Perform ab initio calculations from scratch (with self-consitent calculation, more on that `here <https://perturbo-code.github.io/mydoc_qe2pert.html>`_), and use ``qe2pert.x`` to get a new epr file;
 3. Using the resulting epr files, run the same calculations as in step 1 again, and compare them with the reference ones.

 We need step 3 because we have no way to compare the epr files directly due to gauge freedom.
 Therefore, we need to use ``perturbo.x``, whose correctness we confirmed in step 1, to use it to determine whether ``qe2pert.x`` worked correctly.
+Since there is no need to check all the `perturbo` tests to verify the work of `qe2pert`, at the third stage we run only three tests for each of the presented epwan files - ``phdisp``, ``ephmat`` and ``bands``.
+If these three tests pass, it means that the epwan file we obtained has physically reasonable values.

 At the same time, the ``qe2pert.x`` test can be disabled and not run every time (this calculations are computationally expensive).
 This is governed by the parameterization of the tests, discussed below.